Based at both sites.

 The content of the new BTEC Nationals has been developed in collaboration with employers and representatives from higher education and relevant professional bodies.
 In this way, they have ensured that content is up to date and that it includes the knowledge, understanding, skills and attributes required in the sector.

-Students will be able to combine this with other qualifications, such as a GCE A Level in Mathematics or Physics, which would allow them to progress to higher education to study engineering or other STEM-related programmes.
+Students will be able to combine this with other qualifications, such as a GCE A Level in Mathematics, Chemistry or Physics, which would allow them to progress to higher education to study engineering or other STEM-related programmes.

 The qualification is recognised by higher education providers as contributing to meeting admission requirements for many relevant courses in a variety of areas of the engineering sector, for example: